POV-Ray/povray/source-doc/architecture.md

 The base module is intended to be mostly unaware of multithreading, except that it makes provisions for sharing a few of its data structures -- mostly related to performance optimizations -- among multiple threads.

-@todo
-    At present, the base module depends on the _vfe_ module.

 Core Module
 -----------